How to apply for a loan: 6 steps

 Once you’ve chosen a lender and gathered your documents, it’s time to complete a full loan application.
 Make sure you thoroughly read your loan agreement before signing so you know exactly what your obligations are.

 In most cases, you’ll get results almost immediately.
 If you’re denied, you can complete an application with another lender.
-If you’re approved, you’ll receive an email about completing your account setup and when you’ll start making payments on your loan.
+If you’re approved, you’ll receive an email about completing your account setup and when you’ll need to start making payments on your loan.

 Applying for a loan FAQ